-Since end of 1993 I use to play bass or guitar in various rock bands; I'd like to mention "Runswell Mary" (hardrock) from Tokyo, "Taranis" (rock/metal) from the Mayen-Koblenz district, "Fingers" (rock/punkrock) from Limburg, and "Velvet Saw" (rock/metal) from the Koblenz district.
+Since end of 1993 I use to play bass or guitar in various rock bands; I'd like to mention "Runswell Mary" (hardrock, bass) from Tokyo, "Taranis" (rock/metal, guitar) from the Mayen-Koblenz district, "Fingers" (punkrock, bass) from Limburg, and "Velvet Saw" (rock/metal, guitar) from the Koblenz district.

 So if you want to have a listen to my tunes, here are a few links: